KevinGoodsell/tmda-fork/tmda/contrib/ofmipd-stunnel-xinetd/README.txt

+NOTE: Recent versions of tmda-ofmipd contain native support for SSL.
+As such, this "HOWTO" is probably not relevant any more, unless you have some specific requirement to use stunnel, or xinetd (e.g. for access control).

-The files in this directory show how to run tmda-ofmipd from xinet.d, using stunnel to provide TLS encryption.
+The files in this directory show how to run tmda-ofmipd from xinetd, using stunnel to provide TLS encryption.

 NOTE: This method runs a separate instance of stunnel and tmda-ofmipd for each